jgagne/ajovt3-zs21-vskk/README.md

 ## Description

-**<cite>Applied English for Graphic and Media Designers</cite>** is a professional development course on written and oral English communication and career skills essential to design and media related practice.
+**<cite>Applied English for Graphic and Media Designers</cite>** (English for Designers) is a professional development course on written and oral English communication and career skills essential to design and media related practice.

 ## Topics

-### Writing (and Speaking) for

-- Design
+Writing, speaking, and presenting for:

-  - Storytelling, case studies, and presentations
+- Design: Storytelling, case studies, and presentations
-- Business
-  - CV (curriculum vitae) and motivational content
+- Business: CV (curriculum vitae) and motivational content
-- UX
-  - Words and messaging for interfaces and experiences
+- UX: Words and messaging for interfaces and experiences
-- Technical Content
-  - Documentation and tutorials
+- Technical Content: Documentation and tutorials
-- Accessibility
-  - A mix of technical writing with the added complexity of markup, syntax, and structure
+- Accessibility: A mix of technical writing with the added markup, syntax, and structure
-- Social Media
-  - Shareable content, accessible to humans and robots
+- Social Media: Shareable, accessible content for humans and robots
-- Academic Content
-  - Criticism and feedback; thesis abstract and outline
+- Academic Content: Criticism and feedback; thesis abstract and outline
-- Blog Posts
-  - A mix of all forms of writing
+- Blog Posts: A mix of all forms of writing

 ## Grading